 The thing is, B2B has always been about outbound.

-At Belkins, we use outbound strategies all the time.
+At Belkins, we use b2b outbound marketing strategies all the time.
 We send cold emails that introduce us to our potential customers and address their pain points.
 We arrange calls and face-to-face meetings.
 We arrange meetings at trade shows.
 Yes, all of that is outbound marketing and it is vital to our success.

 When considering outbound marketing and inbound marketing, you should keep in mind that things change.